ash-teach/dgl-204/docs/dgl204-2023fa/week-08.md

 # Functional programming - part 1
 ---
-We've already introduced the difference between [imperative](https://en.wikipedia.org/wiki/Imperative_programming) and [declarative](https://en.wikipedia.org/wiki/Declarative_programming) programming paradigms and how we can distinguish between them: Remember from the [week 3 introduction](https://ash-teach.github.io/dgl-204/#/dgl204-2022fa/week-03?id=object-oriented-programming-part-1) that imperative programs describe _how_ a program should execute, while declarative programs describe _what_ a program entity is - without specifying how to obtain it.
+Earlier in the semester I briefly introduced the difference between [imperative](https://en.wikipedia.org/wiki/Imperative_programming) and [declarative](https://en.wikipedia.org/wiki/Declarative_programming) programming paradigms and how we can distinguish between them: Specifically, **imperative** programs describe _how_ a program should execute, while **declarative** programs describe _what_ a program entity is - without specifying how to obtain it.
 This difference between the _how_ and the _what_ is most apparent in control flow - imperative programs use control flow (e.g. `if - else` statements, `switches`, `for` loops and `while` loops), whereas declarative programs _do not_.

 [Functional programming](https://en.wikipedia.org/wiki/Functional_programming) paradigm is a subset of declarative paradigm, so among other qualities (discussed next week!), functional programs take the same approach of describing the _what_ and not the _how_ of a program.
+This week I'll be introducing a number of foundational concepts of functional programming, and we'll examine a number of functional methods, like `map`, `reduce`, `filter` and `fold` that we can use in many cases in replacement of traditional imperative `for` loops to produce cleaner and more readable code.

 If you're coming at this idea from pure imperative (and likely [OOP](https://en.wikipedia.org/wiki/Object-oriented_programming)) experience, you might wonder how one could construct a program without specifying any control flow.
 The key thing to remember is that the _how_ part is there somewhere, but it's deep in the _language_ implementation, meaning the language is built in such a way that _allows_ a declarative versus an imperative approach.
 This question of implementation is precisely why you can't just choose to use any programming paradigm you want with any programming language - only languages that support specific paradigms can be used to program in that paradigm.